netxms/netxms-doc/admin/installation.rst

 Linux kernel tuning
 -------------------

-Important requirement on large systems might be a need to tune Linux network buffer size.
+An important requirement on large systems might be the need to tune Linux network buffer size.
-Default values may not be enough if system is sending many ICMP pings, for example.
+Default values may not be enough if the system is sending many ICMP pings, for example.
 The following kernel parameters should be changed:

 * net.core.rmem_default